BEFORE YOU GO...

 - Translation: OCR is used to retrieve text from documents written in a foreign language, and after that, machine translation technology translates the text into many languages.

-- ID Verification: OCR scanners extract and validate information on government-issued IDs, including driver’s licences and passports.
+- ID Verification: OCR scanners extract and validate information on government-issued IDs, including driver’s licenses and passports.
 This helps to combat identity theft and streamline the verification procedure.

 OCR scanners have many uses in several fields, including the legal, financial, healthcare, and government sectors.
 It is a valuable technology for individuals and organisations since it can digitise physical documents, retrieve data, and automate processes.